simplistix/sybil/docs/parsers.rst

 .. note::

-    If your :rst:dir:`code-block` examples define content rather executable code, you may find the :ref:`capture <capture-parser>` parser is more useful.
+    If your :rst:dir:`code-block` examples define content rather than executable code, you may find the :ref:`capture <capture-parser>` parser is more useful.

 :class:`sybil.parsers.codeblock.CodeBlockParser` can be used to check examples in any language